Docker

 - Prioritize your build cache for automatic pruning

-To use the BuildKit backend, you need to set an environment variable DOCKER_BUILDKIT=1
+To use the BuildKit backend, you need to set an environment variable DOCKER_BUILDKIT=1 on the CLI before invoking docker build.

 To learn about the Dockerfile syntax available to BuildKit-based builds refer to the documentation in the BuildKit repository.